FarseenBasheer/NodeJs-Learning/README.md

 we will push only the package.json and package-lock.json.
 Will not push the node modules.
 Then when running the project run 'npm install' will install all the dependencies.

+Server with port using http.
+You can access it in http://localhost:port_number/

+2 arguments passed - res and req req - request object contains the data of the system that the user uses to call that server res contains the response of that request

+The changes made in the file will not work until the running port is closed in the terminal using ctrl+C. After that inorder to reflect the changes that we made, run the file again using node filename.
+When nothing is running in the terminal, we can't access that site.